GKZ discriminant and Multiplicities

 \end{example}

 Let $W$ be a wall in the GKZ fan.
 We can ask for the multiplicity of a tropical complex $\nabla^{trop}_{GKZ}$ or $\nabla^{trop}_F$ along $W$, and denote them by $n^A_{W,GKZ}, n^A_{W,F}$.
 We get

 It is not too hard to compute $n^A_{W,GKZ}$ in terms of volumes of some polytope, but to compute $n^A_{W,F}$, some extra work is needed.
 The key observation, made in \cite{GKZ-book}[Ch 11], is that $\nabla_F$ actually comes from a lower dimensional problem, and one can solve for $n^A_{W,F}$ recursively (or express the result as an alternating sum, if $m_F = 1$).
-We borrow this idea to the B-side and show such recursive relation also holds for SOD multiplicity, as predicted by mirror symmetry.
+We bring this idea to the B-side and show that \emph{the same} recursive relation also holds for SOD multiplicity, as predicted by mirror symmetry.